layereight/nfc-music-box/README.md

 * cut 2 times the right length of speaker cable (or just standard copper wire) for the speakers
 * dismantle and tin-coat all 8 ends
-* solder the cables to the speakers (if you have speaker cable, the + is usually marked in red)
+* solder the cables to the speakers (if you have speaker cable, the anode + is usually marked in red)

 #### NFC Reader

 * there is a 8-pin connector for the NFC reader board, that we need to solder
 * depending where and how you wanna put the NFC reader in you case later, you have do decide to which side of the board the connector should face
-* solder 8x male/male jump wire to the Raspberry Pi
+* solder 8x the male side of jump wire to the Raspberry Pi, also see https://github.com/ondryaso/pi-rc522#connecting
   * pin 17 red
   * pin 19 orange
   * pin 21 green